Are Circuits Changing at Machu Picchu?

 Here's what we know about changes to Machu Picchu circuits

-- all tickets for entry to Machu Picchu 10 new circuits are now showing on the new website launched in August 4, for entry through December 31, 2024.
+- all tickets for entry to Machu Picchu 10 new circuits are now showing on the new website launched in August 4, 2024.
+And the same website is being used for tickets in 2025.
 I'm showing the entire URL so you can get the correct website. https://tuboleto.cultura.pe/llaqta_machupicchu (Not to be confused with a private company called BOLETO PERU who are not the official government ticketing website)

 - MAPS for each NEW circuit are now available on the new website where tickets are sold as of August 4.

-- all existing circuits at Machu Picchu will be affected by the new changes.
-Tickets for the old circuits are sold out and no longer available.
+- all existing circuits at Machu Picchu will be affected by the new changes. .

 - although they announced an increase to 5600 visitors per day in June 2024, it's a mystery to me how they calculate their numbers.
 In February after Joinnus website was launched, I added up all the tickets for foreigners and citizens of South American countries and got over 10,000 people per day.
 That's right.
 Every year when they release the new tickets in early January, I tally up all the tickets available for every circuit and it's been over 7000+ visitors per day for several years.
 So.